masneyb/cavedbmanager/README.md

 [![Build Status](https://travis-ci.org/masneyb/cavedbmanager.svg?branch=master)](https://travis-ci.org/masneyb/cavedbmanager)

-This project simplifies the data management for a state and/or county cave survey.
-It eliminates the need for the manual duplication of data, which will help to save time and minimize errors.
+This project simplifies the data management for a state and/or county-wide cave survey by eliminating the need for the manual duplication of data, which will help to save time and minimize errors.
 The system dynamically generates the following types of files based on the data that you upload to the database: